There are things you can do to ease frequent urination and swelling, and the need for multiple nighttime visits to the bathroom.

 Use liners or pads to absorb leaks

+Frequent urination during pregnancy may increase, especially in the third trimester when your baby puts extra pressure on your bladder.
+If you are experiencing leaks, finding the right incontinence liner or pad can make you more comfortable.
 Unlike menstrual pads, incontinence liners or pads will offer the right levels of absorption because they are specifically designed to deal with urine leakage.
-If you’re experiencing light leaks, TENA Discreet Ultra Mini Incontinence Liner provides triple the protection from leaks, odour and moisture thanks to its unique microPROTEX™ technology.
-It’s super absorbent and no larger than a menstrual pad.
+If you’re experiencing light leaks, TENA Sensitive Care Ultra Thin Incontinence Pads provides triple the protection from leaks, odor and moisture.

 Strengthen your pelvic floor

 Pelvic floor exercises can help to counteract the softening effect that those hormones have on your muscles and ligaments, including the muscles around your urinary tract, which makes it harder for you to hold in your urine.
-Check out this article to find out how to do them effectively.
+Check out